Climate change: NZ banks, homeowners exposed to rising flood risk

 Hawke's Bay was also at risk, with 15 per cent of mortgage lending in the region's flood zone for 50 centimetres of sea level rise, and almost 20 per cent for one metre of sea level rise.

-At the other extreme, in Auckland, just under one per cent of mortgage lending was within a flood zone for one metre of sea level rise.
+At the other extreme, in Auckland, just under 1 per cent of mortgage lending was within a flood zone for one metre of sea level rise.

 Yet, when the researchers instead focused the risk from river and surface flooding, more than a quarter of banks' lending fell within the zone.